 This assumption gives rise to a unique parametric choice model, the Bradley-Terry-Luce (BTL) model for pairwise comparisons, and the Plackett-Luce (PL) model for $M$-way rankings $M\ge 2$.

-In this paper, we focus on the parametric setting where we consider a collection of $n$ items whose true ranking is determined by some unobserved preference scores $\theta_{i}^*$ for $i=1,\cdots,n$.
-In this scenario, the BTL model assumes that an individual or a random event ranks item $i$ over $j$ with probability $\PP(\text{item i is preferred over j}) = e^{\theta_i^*} / (e^{\theta_i^*} + e^{\theta_j^*})$.
-The Plackett-Luce model is an expanded version of pairwise comparison, which allows for a more comprehensive $M$-way full ranking, as initially described in \cite{plackett1975analysis}.
-This model takes into account individual preferences when ranking all $M$ items presented, which we represent as $i_1 \succ \dots \succ i_M$.
+In this paper, we consider a collection of $n$ items whose true ranking is determined by some unobserved preference scores $\theta_{i}^*$ for $i=1,\cdots,n$.
+In this scenario, the BTL model assumes that an individual or a random event ranks item $i$ over $j$ with probability {$\PP(\text{item $i$ is preferred over item $j$}) = e^{\theta_i^*} / (e^{\theta_i^*} + e^{\theta_j^*})$}.
+The Plackett-Luce model is an expanded version of pairwise comparison, which allows for a more comprehensive $M$-way full ranking, as initially described in \cite{plackett1975analysis}. { This model takes individual preferences into account when ranking a selected subset of items with size $M<\infty$ (among all $n$ items)}, which we represent as $i_1 \succ \dots \succ i_M$.
 Think of this full ranking as $M-1$ distinct events where $i_1$ is favored over the set ${i_1, \dots, i_M}$, followed by $i_2$ being favored over the set ${i_2,\dots,i_M}$, and so on.
 The PL model calculates the probability of a full ranking $i_1 \succ \dots \succ i_M$ using the formula:

-Next, we will give a brief introduction on literature that made progress on model estimation and uncertainty quantification for the BTL and the PL model over the parametric model.
+Next, we will give a brief introduction to the literature that has made progress on model estimation and uncertainty quantification for the BTL and the PL models over the parametric model.